 - A global system of near-surface and deeper ocean currents that is driven by density differences between water masses with different salinities and temperatures.
 Convection is an important motor for thermohaline circulation.

 - The area of the coasts defined by the limits of high and low tide.
 The water level falls and rises here in phase with the tides.
 This creates some areas that are periodically not covered by water.
 Characteristic biotic communities often colonize these areas.

-- Winds that constantly blow in the tropics and are thus a driving force for the ocean currents.
-The trade winds occur up to around 23 degrees latitude north and south of the equator.
-In the northern hemisphere they are called the northeast trades, and in the southern hemisphere the southeast trades.
-The direction of the trade winds is primarily determined by the diverting effect of the coriolis force.
+- winds that blow steadily in the tropics and are thus a driving force of marine currents.
+The trade winds prevail between around 23 degrees latitude north and south of the equator.
+The northeast trades occur in the northern hemisphere and the southeast trades in the southern hemisphere.
+The direction of the trade winds is primarily controlled by the deflective force of the Coriolis force.

 - United Nations Conference on the Law of the Sea

 - Between 1973 and 1982, three United Nations Conferences on the Law of the Sea (UNCLOS) were held with the aim of establishing internationally enforceable maritime law.
 This was accomplished with the third Convention (UNCLOS III) in 1982.
 The result was the adoption of the UN Convention on the Law of the Sea.